muhme/joomla-branches-tester/README.md

 * :wrench: [database-315](https://github.com/joomla-framework/database/pull/315) Allow IPv6 addresses with brackets for pgsql
   * Working for 5.1-dev, 5.2-dev, 5.3-dev and 6.0-dev

-:electron: During JBT's Cypress steps for Joomla installation and disabling the backward compatibility (B/C) plugin, these patches are already applied within the parallel universe installation.

-#### The Parallel Universe

-It's useful to have the ability to patch with future code updates, but sorting out the exact patches needed can be tricky, and some may cause merge conflicts.

-To manage this for you, JBT uses a parallel universe for the Cypress steps of Joomla installation and to disable the backward compatibility (B/C) plugin.
-In this parallel installation, a copy of the `Installation.cy.js` file is patched with `joomla-cms-43968` and the very latest `joomla-cypress` main branch clone is used.

-:point_right: These patches exist only within the parallel universe installtion during JBT's Cypress steps for Joomla installation and disabling the backward compatibility (B/C) plugin.
-If you need these patches for testing, you must apply them manually in the Joomla installation of each branch.

-:point_right: This setup works for most scenarios using `scripts/create`, `scripts/database` and `scripts/graft`.
-However, if you’re dealing with advanced configurations, such as Unix sockets or PostgreSQL combined with IPv6, you’ll need to apply the necessary [PR from the list](#delorean).
-You can begin with a working configuration using IPv6 and MariaDB, then switch to the required database configuration after patch installation.
+:electron: All these patches are for the Joomla instances.
+JBT is using an own Cypress installation environment with latest `joomly-cypress` main branch clone.

 ### Versions

 Running `scripts/versions` without any arguments will display all available branches and tags with Joomla versions.
 These can be used as arguments for the `scripts/create` command:
 ```
 scripts/versions
 ```